reimagined/resolve/packages/resolve-scripts/src/template/README.md

 A *read model* provides a system's current state or a part of it in the given format.
 It is built by processing all events happened in the system.

 Usually, a read model consists of two parts:
-* Asynchronous projection functions to build some state;
+* Asynchronous projection functions to build some state.
 * GraphQL schema and resolvers to access the state and transmit it to the client in the appropriate format.

 The read model projection function has two arguments: a storage provider and GraphQL arguments.
 The storage provider is an abstract facade for read-only operations on a read model state.
 The GraphQL arguments are a set of variables which are passed to a GraphQL query from the client side.
 See [GraphQL Guide](http://graphql.org/learn/) for more information.